At a glance

 - Invoices and payment details of the expenditure.

-For more details, please refer to Tax Deduction For Expenses Incurred on Renovation or Refurbishment Works Done to Your Business Premises (PDF, 318KB).
+For more details, please refer to Tax Deduction For Expenses Incurred on Renovation or Refurbishment Works Done to Business Premises (PDF, 175KB).

-To provide cash flow relief and encourage businesses to refit their business premises, businesses will be allowed the option to claim R&R deduction in one year for qualifying expenditure incurred on R&R for the YA 2021.
+To provide cash flow relief and encourage businesses to refit their business premises, businesses are allowed the option to claim R&R deduction in one year for qualifying expenditure incurred on R&R for the YA 2021 and YA 2022.
 The cap of $300,000 for every relevant three-year period, starting from the year in which the R&R costs are incurred, will still apply.
 The option is irrevocable.

 Only taxpayers who are the beneficiaries of the R&D activities can claim R&D deductions on the R&D expenditure incurred.